ericguan04/FIRST-Tech-Challenge-Robotics-Programming/README.md

 Finite State Machine (FNS)
 * Code found in Official Tele-Op and Finite State Machine Testing documents
 * Utilized enumerator (enum) data type and switch-case to store constants that would be used as "states" for the robot to shift between
+* For FTC Robotics, FNS can be used to allow automation of systems while retaining control over the movement of the robot

 OpenCV (for computer vision/object detection)
 * Code found in Autonomous Testing document